jdyke/gcp-iam-analyzer/README.md

 Do you want to download the "roles" folder now? y/n
 ```

-Otherwise you can always re-update your local roles database via `./gcp-iam-analyzer.py -r`.
+You update your local roles database at anytime via `./gcp-iam-analyzer.py -r`.

+### Permissions Analysis

+- Can calculate which IAM roles have a specific IAM permission. (`-p` flag)

-## Execution
+## Usage

 ```bash
 ./gcp-iam-analyzer.py --help